-- The Graduate Diploma in Law is a specially designed conversion course for non-law graduates to move into legal education: Graduate Diploma in Law
+- The Graduate Diploma in Law is a specially designed conversion course for non-law graduates to move into legal education: Graduation Diploma in Law

 - The LLB is equivalent to a BA or BSc and is a Qualifying Law Degree.
 It’s the perfect first step towards becoming a solicitor or barrister: LLB Law

-- The online Graduate Diploma in Law is a specially designed conversion course for non-law graduates to move into legal education: Graduate Diploma in Law Online
+- The online Graduate Diploma in Law is a specially designed conversion course for non-law graduates to move into legal education: Graduation Diploma in Law Online

 - The online LLB is equivalent to a BA or BSc and is a Qualifying Law degree.
 It’s the perfect first step towards becoming a solicitor or barrister: LLB Online